SriramPingali/MagBERT/README.md

 # Datasets
 We use the HPRD Dataset and Bioinfer Datasets.
 Their corresponding test samples are already included in this repository (In Molecular Structure Folder).
-Additionally, you can also download the pdb files of protein entities from HPRD dataset can be downloaded from [here](https://drive.google.com/file/d/115G1vlkL2TOncU2XdhlcVoYGRjHRMeVT/view?usp=sharing) and for Bio-Infer Dataset from [here](https://drive.google.com/file/d/1YOG6CTirzwjC-S8YLXW05hG2qvYLARlx/view?usp=sharing)
+Additionally, you can also download the pdb files of protein entities from HPRD dataset from [here](https://drive.google.com/file/d/115G1vlkL2TOncU2XdhlcVoYGRjHRMeVT/view?usp=sharing) and for Bio-Infer Dataset from [here](https://drive.google.com/file/d/1YOG6CTirzwjC-S8YLXW05hG2qvYLARlx/view?usp=sharing)

 # Dependencies
  - Pytorch